openSUSE-Rust/roast/README.md

 `roast_scm` is an extended utility of `roast`.
 Its purpose is to create tarballs from a remote repository.
 The behaviour is similar to `roast` but only at some point.

-As of now, the filename MUST INCLUDE the extension.
-We might want to change this behaviour since `--outfile` has a type `Option<PathBuf>`.
-Hence, if not provided, it will try to base the output file's filename from the project name and the revision (i.e. commit hash or tag).

 ### With OBS Feature enabled

 > [!NOTE]